tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 {% endhighlight %}

 Save your code, test, and observe the **Console** output.
-Note how the magnitude can reach ~*16.97* with diagonal input, yet never exceeds *12* with directly vertical or horizontal input:
+Note how the input magnitude can reach ~*16.97* with diagonal input, yet never exceeds *12* with directly vertical or horizontal input:

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/24-log-magnitude.png" class="fullwidth" />